oinume/tomahawk/docs/en/tomahawk-rsync.rst

 .. include:: _tomahawk-rsync_description.rst

+rsync
+^^^^^
+tomahawk-rsync copies files via `rsync'.
+You can specify options for rsync with -o/--rsync-ooptions.

 OPTIONS
 -------
 These programs follow the usual GNU command line syntax, with long options starting with two dashes ('--').